 Here is the camera calibration with a set of reference colors.

 With the small button you can see the before and after, deactivating and reactivating the calibration.
 You will immediately realise the variation that the colors have undergone.

 Obviously, if the result does not satisfy you, you can try the process from the beginning.
-Perhaps adjusting the white balancing values, exposure and shadow management again.
+Perhaps adjusting the white balancing values,

 Or you can still manually change the colour sliders to make them fit what you want to communicate.